mdas1998/JavaScript-Fundamentals/README.md

 ## 📂 Topics Covered
 - Each folder corresponds to a specific JavaScript concept.
-- Inside, you'll find example `.js` and `.html` files demonstrating the topic.
+- Inside, you'll find example `.js` file demonstrating the topic.

 ---